JJJ/bp-multi-network/README.md

 The WordPress support forums: https://wordpress.org/tags/bp-multi-network/

-### What's up with uploads?

-WP Multi Network needs to be running to set the upload path for new sites.
-As such, all new networks created with this plugin will have it network activated.
-If you do disable it on one of your networks, any new site on that network will upload files to that network's root site, effectively causing them to be broken.

-(TL;DR - Leave that plugin activated and it will make sure uploads go where they should.)

 ### Can I contribute?

 Please!
 The number of users needing multiple WordPress and BuddyPress networks is increasing all the time.
 Having an easy-to-use interface and powerful set of functions is critical to managing complex WordPress installations.
 If this is your thing, please help us out!